Neo45666/DevOps-Projects/PROJECT 2/README.md

 # GIT Project for Repositories and Commits

+This project explains on ahigh level Git operation.
+Git allows developers make their own copy of the central repository which is why it is referred to as a Distributed Version Control System.

 ## Initializing a GIT Repository

 step 1:  is to create a working folder/directory e.g DevOps folder using the command `mkdir DevOps`